Is your bathtub or kitchen sink filling up with grimy water?

 1. Shut Off The Water Supply

-Generally, you’ll find the main shutoff valve in your home’s basement.
-For homes with an outside sewer cleanout line, unfastening the cap will allow the sewage backup to flow down the drain.
+Typically, the main shutoff valve is in the basement.
+Homes with an outdoor sewer cleanout line can unfasten the cap to let the sewage backup drain away.

 2. Inspect Vent Pipes